title

 Europe and the Middle East, 1939 to 1942

-News of the invasion was greeted with emotion by anti-communists across Europe, in various nations, including some occupied by the Germans.
-Pope Pius XII, who was adamant in his opposition to Communism and opposed also to Hitler's National Socialists, was moved by the awesome event to speak in a broadcast of the "...magnanimous acts of valor which now defend the foundations of Christian culture.”
+News of the invasion was greeted with joy by anti-communists across Europe.
+Pope Pius XII, who was adamant in his opposition to Communism and opposed also to Hitler's National Socialists, was moved by the awesome event to speak in a broadcast of the "...magnanimous. ”

 Soviet Forces Fall Back

 Everywhere the Soviet forces were falling back.
-As the Germans rolled into Belarus and the Ukraine they were greeted by crowds of cheering people and offerings of flowers and bread.
+As the Germans rolled into Belarus and the Ukraine they were greeted by crowds of cheering people and offerings of flowers and bread, a minority perhaps as crowds often are.
 On August 5, the Germans reached Smolensk, more than 320 kilometers (125 miles) east of Minsk and half way between Minsk and Moscow.
-Almost 300,000 Soviet soldiers were captured. [note]
+Almost 300,000 Soviet soldiers were captured. note70

 Stalin intervened in military decisions and quickly made matters worse for the Soviet armies.
-He resorted to his habit of attempting to instill discipline through terror.
-On August 16, 1941, his order number 270 directed Soviet officers and political workers who fell into German hands were to be considered traitors and their families subject to arrest.
-The families of enlisted men taken prisoner were to be deprived of state assistance -- in other words, rations.
-Possessing a radio -- over which one could hear German propaganda -- became a capital offense.
+On 16 August 1941 his order number 270 directed that Soviet officers and political workers who fell into German hands were to be considered traitors and their families subject to arrest.
+The families of enlisted men taken prisoner were to be deprived of state assistance – in other words, rations.
+Possessing a radio – over which one could hear German propaganda – became a capital offense.
 In the place of radios, the government broadcast programs over loud speakers in factories and at street corners.
-Collaborators were to be executed rather than imprisoned and tried in a court of law.
+Those accused of collaboration were to be executed rather than imprisoned.

-Meanwhile patriotic Russians looked to Stalin for leadership.
-He was their hero and often referred to as a genius.
-And Stalin was appealing to that which he believed would inspire the most support against the Germans -- not to Marxism-Leninism, of course.
-It was not time for ideology.
+Meanwhile many Soviet citizens were looking to Stalin for leadership.
+And Stalin appealed to that which he believed would inspire the most support against the Germans – an appeal not to Marxism-Leninist ideology.
 Stalin appealed to nationalism.
 He lifted restrictions on religion, allowing the Orthodox Church to play its traditional role in calling for the defense of Mother Russia's faith.
-On Stalin's order the Communist publication, the Atheist was turned into a journal supporting religion.
+On Stalin's order the Communist publication, the Atheist, was turned into a journal supporting religion.

-As the Germans continued their rapid advance, Stalin was sending rapidly gathered, ill-trained and ill-equipped troops to the front.
+As the Germans continued their advance, Stalin was sending rapidly gathered, ill-trained and ill-equipped troops to the front.
 Many had no rifles and were expected to pick up the rifles of fallen soldiers before them.
-In these months of fighting in 1941, the Soviet Union was to lose four million dead and captured -- averaging around 21,000 soldiers per day -- human beings with faces, emotions and families. [note] Cutting this figure in half to around 10,500 a day is equivalent to the U.S. losses in the entire Vietnam War every three days. [note]
+In these months of fighting in 1941, the Soviet Union was to lose four million dead and captured – averaging around 21,000 soldiers per day – human beings with faces, emotions and families. note71 Three average days created more than the painful losses the US suffered during its entire 9-year war in Vietnam – 58,303 killed.

 The Volga Germans